Who are we?

 • Cari Tanella RN, BSN, IBCLC, CIMI

-Also known as Breastfeeding with Cari, LLC; she services the East Coast of Florida, Boynton Beach area.
-Originally from Brooklyn New York, Cari has been a Registered Nurse for over 40 Years.
-She has lived in Palm Beach County area for the past 19 years.
-As an RN in the Hospital setting Cari’s experience includes NICU, Pediatrics and Mother/Baby care where she also served as the Lead Lactation Consultant at Boca Regional Hospital.
-There she was instrumental in establishing a Milk Depot important to the safe storage and delivery of breast milk.
-Cari is a certified infant massage instructor.
-Her credentials include Director of a Home Care Service company in New York.
-Additionally, she spent 10 years as a Community Nurse working directly with children and their families, diagnosed with Familia Dysautonomia.
+Also known as Breastfeeding with Cari, LLC, she serves the Boynton Beach area on Florida’s East Coast.
+Originally from Brooklyn, New York, Cari has been a Registered Nurse for over 40 years and has lived in Palm Beach County for 19 years.
+Her hospital experience includes NICU, Pediatrics, and Mother/Baby care, where she was Lead Lactation Consultant at Boca Regional Hospital.
+She helped set up a Milk Depot for safe breast milk storage and delivery.
+Cari is a certified infant massage instructor and has directed a Home Care Service in New York.
+She also worked 10 years as a Community Nurse supporting children with Familial Dysautonomia and their families.
+Married for 50 years, Cari has two children and five grandchildren.
+She is passionate about supporting mothers and babies during breastfeeding.

 • Maureen Crissy RN, IBCLC, RLC